 In 2015 we were so excited to be guest speakers on the Low Carb Cruise which was a great assortment of health minded leaders from the ketogenic community.
 No not all the food was low carb but we were able to make our own choices (just like in life) but having other people there made it much easier to be conscientious of food choices.
 We spoke about how to incorporate the healthy aspects of the Mediterranean Diet( based on our book: Mediterranean Paleo Cooking) into your low carb lifestyle.
 We went into reasons why people would want to add seasonal foods and fatty fish while avoiding gluten, vegetable oil and artificial sweeteners.
 We also talked about cleaning out your bathroom cabinet and being mindful of what you put on your skin.

 Many people in the audience came up to us all week and said how our presentation resounded with them.
-We had a great time hanging with The Caltons, Dietician Cassie, Emily Mcguire from the UK, and of course our MC Jimmy Moore.
+We had a great time hanging with The Caltons, Dietician Cassie, Emily Mcguire from the UK.
 We had several dinners with functional medicine Dr. Justin and his wife Shelley and my good buddy Karen from Holistically Engineered, it was nice to sit with like minded people.
 I especially enjoyed a talk on teeth from Dr. Ann Childers, also Tom Naughton is working on a project for kids about what real healthy food is, also Dr. Fox on fertility and Jackie Eberstien RN had a great talk on adrenals that was really forward.
 The diet doctor kept everyone laughing as usual and Dr. Westman and his sidekick Lynn Daniel always keep the party going!
 One of my co-authors Dana Carpender was keeping it real, as usual (get our treats book here).

 Stay up to date on future cruises here by joining the Facebook group and watch the videos of past cruise presentations here.
 Special thanks to the cruise committee Debbie Hubbs, Ailsa Marshall and Amy Dungan and any others I am leaving out.